 Investments in open-end mutual funds are valued at the closing NAV.
-Investments in time deposits are valued at cost, which approximates fair value.

 The Fund has procedures to determine the fair value of financial instruments for which market prices are not reliable or readily available.
 Under these procedures, the Fund primarily employs a market-based approach which may use related or comparable assets or liabilities, recent transactions, market multiples, and other relevant information for the investment to determine the fair value of the investment.
 An income-based valuation approach may also be used in which the anticipated future cash flows of the investment are discounted to calculate fair value.
 Discounts may also be applied due to the nature or duration of any restrictions on the disposition of the investments.
 Due to the inherent uncertainty of valuations of such investments, the fair values may differ significantly from the values that would have been used had an active market existed.